 U.S. Bankruptcy Court, Western District of Virginia

-Le was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Litigation - Real Estate.
+Louis was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Litigation—Real Estate.
+Louis has been listed in Best Lawyers since 2018.